stelazlatinska/assessment/README.md

 Functional Test cases:

-Search field is present on the page
+- Search field is present on the page;
-Search for existing image tag
+- Search for existing image tag;
-Search for nonexisting image tag
+- Search for nonexisting image tag

 //TODO
-Order images by Published
+- Order images by Published;
-Order images by Date taken
+- Order images by Date taken;
-Clear search and check if the results are back
+- Clear search and check if the results are back;
-Search for more than one tag
+- Search for more than one tag;
-Download should open the image in a new tab
+- Download should open the image in a new tab

 Unit Tests: